 - If you are keeping a pair of guppies, they will breed and overpopulate the tank in a matter of months.
 Stick to only male guppies in the tank with your Neon Tetra fish

-- For a 10-gallon tank, 6 Neon Tetras and 3 guppies will be more than enough
+- For a 10-gallon tank, 6 Neon Tetras and three guppies will be more than enough.

-- If you’re planning to raise guppy fish fry, get a separate fish tank for them because they will not be able to survive in a 10-gallon tank with so many other fish
+- If you’re planning to raise guppy fish fry, get a separate fish tank for them because they will not survive in a 10-gallon tank with so many other fish.

 Neon Tetras are easily some of the best fish to keep in an aquarium.

 For a 10 gallon tank, you can accommodate about 6 Neon Tetra without facing any problems and even provide some company.

 Here are some final tips for keeping Neon Tetras in a 10-gallon fish tank that you should be aware of:

 - Add live plants and décor

 - Perform weekly maintenance of the fish tank